stonecoder-actual/csv2vcf/README.md

   ```

 * **Spaces in filenames**
-  Always wrap filenames with quotes if they have spaces (e.g., `"G35 Roster.csv"`).
+  Always wrap filenames with quotes if they have spaces (e.g., `"EvilCorps Roster.csv"`).

 ```

-Would you like me to also add **Google Contacts (Gmail)** import steps so Android users who sync via Gmail can follow along?
 ```